-One solution that digital marketers implement to overcome this challenge sits at the intersection of content marketing and link management: the skyscraper technique.
+One solution digital marketers implement to overcome this challenge rests at the intersection of content marketing, link management, and Answer Engine Optimization (AEO): the skyscraper technique.

-Not only does this methodology let you create great, competitive content that earns traffic, it also lets you boost your authority by earning numerous backlinks.
+Not only does this methodology let you create competitive content that earns traffic, but it also helps boost site authority by earning numerous backlinks and securing citations in AI answers.

 What is the Skyscraper Technique?

-Step 1: Find content that has a high number of backlinks (referring domains).
+• Step 1: Find relevant, high-performing content that has a high number of backlinks (referring domains).

-Step 2: One-up the existing content with new information, research, or visuals.
+• Step 2: One-up the existing content with new information, research, or visuals that provide further value to readers.

-We’ll cover each step in detail down below, but first we want to say this: the skyscraper technique is not an excuse to plagiarize content!
+We’ll cover each step in detail down below.
+But first, we want to be clear: the skyscraper technique is not an excuse to plagiarize content.

 Find Relevant Content Make Something Better Perform Outreach for Links